permguard/permguard/site/content/docs/0.1/command-line/use-the-permguard-cli.md

-  help        Help about any command history     Show the history init        Initialize a permguard workspace objects     Manage the object store plan        Generate a plan of changes to apply to the remote ledger based on the differences between the local and remote states pull        Fetch the latest changes from the remote ledger and constructs the remote state. refresh     Scan source files in the current directory and synchronizes the local state remote      Manage remote server for tracking and interaction ledger      Manage the ledger validate    Validate the local state for consistency and correctness
+  help        Help about any command history     Show the history init        Initialize a permguard workspace ledger      Manage the ledger objects     Manage the object store plan        Generate a plan of changes to apply to the remote ledger based on the differences between the local and remote states pull        Fetch the latest changes from the remote ledger and constructs the remote state. refresh     Scan source files in the current workspace and synchronizes the local state remote      Manage remote server for tracking and interaction validate    Validate the local state for consistency and correctness

 Flags: